arutneva1/IB_Trade/README.md

 ## E2E scenarios

-End-to-end scenarios exercise the full workflow using fake brokers and quotes.
+End-to-end scenarios exercise the full workflow using fake brokers and quotes to verify the acceptance criteria (AC1–AC13) defined in the [SRS](srs.md).
 Run a scenario with:

 ```bash
 python -m ibkr_etf_rebalancer.app --scenario tests/e2e/fixtures/no_trade_within_band.yml